Altuve, Astros going back to ALCS after topping White Sox

 The crowd at Guaranteed Rate Field chanted “Cheater!
 Cheater!” at times during the two games in Chicago, and White Sox reliever Ryan Tepera implied late Sunday night that Houston may have been stealing signs in Games 1 and 2.

-But the Astros, used to dealing with boos since fans returned to the stands this season, brushed it all off.
+But the Astros, used to dealing with boos ever since the scandal came to light, brushed it all off.
+Asked about Tepera’s comments after Game 4 was postponed Monday because of rain, Bregman responded: “It’s all good.
+We’re focused on winning games.
+That’s it.”

-“We’ve been constantly bombarded by negatives, especially on the road,” Baker said.
-“But these guys, they come to play and they love each other.”

 Correa put Houston ahead to stay with his two-out double in the third, pulling Rodón’s high 0-2 fastball into left.
 The Astros loaded the bases on two walks and a fastball that hit Altuve, drawing a round of cheers from the crowd of 40,170.